osu-cs493-sp23/Tarpaulin-API-by-team58/README.md

 mysql
 ```

-* After the server in Docker is running, run `docker exec -it tarpaulin-server /bin/bash` to enter bash
+* When the server is started in Docker, run `docker exec -it tarpaulin-server /bin/bash` to enter bash
     * run `mysql -u team58 -p tarpaulin` to access the database